afrael/manager-readme/README.md

 ## Leadership Style

-I am a big believers of the servant leadership model.
+I am a big believer of the servant leadership model.

 - I serve the team and will be always be available to help.
 - We work for the company, we optimize for the company, I will make mistakes.
 We will make mistakes.
 Let's learn, move on and get better.